-- the plan member website (see instructions below); - one of our Quick Pay locations; - your group benefits administrator; or - our Customer Information Contact Center at the toll-free number listed below.
+- the plan member website (see instructions below); - one of our Quick Pay[®] locations; - your group benefits administrator; or - our Customer Information Contact Centre at the toll-free number listed below.

-All claim forms for life or critical illness benefits can be obtained through your group benefits administrator.
+All claim forms for life or disability benefits can be obtained through your group benefits administrator.